gknowles/dimcli/docs/README.md

 - Positional arguments are mapped by the order they are added, except that required ones appear before optional ones.
-- If there are multiple variadic positionals with unlimited (nargs = -1) arity all but the first will be treated as if they had nargs = 1.
+- If there are multiple vector positionals with unlimited (nargs = -1) arity all but the first will be treated as if they had nargs = 1.
 - If the unlimited one is required it will prevent any optional positionals from getting populated, since it eats up all the arguments before they get a turn.